How to Attach Metal to Wood

 Step 6: Allow the Adhesive to Dry

 Once you have the adhesive in place, give it time to dry.
 This will ensure a secure bond between the metal and wood.
-Depending on the type of adhesive you used, drying times will vary.
+Depending on the type of adhesive you use, drying times will vary.
 Check the manufacturer’s instructions to be sure.

 You Can Check It Out to Install Wood Wall Planks

-Step 7: Finish Up
+Step 7: Screw It

 Ensure All of the Screws Are Tightened